-The department offers four majors – Philosophy, Religion, Youth Ministry and Philosophy, Politics and Economics.
 Though small, the department takes pride in the breadth and depth reflected in the courses it offers.
-The faculty consists in seven tenured and tenure-track professors with specialties ranging, in philosophy, from ancient philosophy, professional ethics, and philosophy of science to the philosophy of technology and computer ethics, and, in religion, from Bible, to world religions and philosophical theology.
+The faculty consists in seven tenured and tenure-track professors with specialties ranging in philosophy from ancient philosophy, professional ethics, and philosophy of science to the philosophy of technology and computer ethics, and in religion from Bible to world religions and philosophical theology.

 The academic study of philosophy and religion encourages a person to begin the journey of significant reflection on the ultimate questions of existence.
 The excitement of that journey in itself enriches the lives of all who embark on it.